atharvadudhe/Ecommerce-Follow-Along/README.md

 - If the order is already canceled this button is not displayed
 - We have created an endpoint that will receive the order-id
 - We have get the order using this id and mark the status canceled and save

+## Milestone 29: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have configured the PayPal Sandbox Integration for Online Payments
+- We have also added an radio button to for the COD and Online Payments